GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Experiments

+As shown in Fig.~\ref{compare}, our learning-free, zero-shot geometric-aware strategy produces smoother and more stable trajectory modifications than the deep learned LATTE policy.
+By explicitly encoding geometric and kinematic constraints, our method guarantees that the user’s instructions are satisfied by the optimized trajectory.
+This advantage is especially pronounced in multi-command scenarios: \methodname~handles successive instructions without conflating their effects, maintaining a predictable modification for each part of the command.
+In contrast, the LATTE struggles with open-vocabulary and multi-commands---often yielding erratic or suboptimal paths.

+\textbf{Effect of Geometric Object Representation}: A key feature of our model is its use of full object geometry (via primitive shapes).
+Fig.~\ref{closest} shows examples where a series of closest-point markers (red) lie along objects surface next to the trajectory (black) at various waypoints.
+This, together with the primitive forces, yields smoother and nuanced interactions along the path.
+This contrasts with SoTA alternatives, which depict an object only by a single reference point (e.g., center of its 3D bounding box).
+These are offset from the object’s surface and can mislead the language-driven optimizer (especially for end-to-end learning) by misjudging distances.

-We conducted comparative experiments between our geometry-based approach and a point-based method, where the latter used the centroid of the 3D bounding box from visual registration as the object's representation.
-To ensure a fair comparison, both methods were driven by the same LLM to guarantee accuracy in constraint generation.
-As shown in the left of Fig.~\ref{geo}, when instructed to move closer to an object, the point-based method generates a trajectory that penetrates the object's volume—an infeasible and hazardous outcome in a real-world setting.
-In contrast, our geometry-based method, by calculating closest points on the object's surface, enables the trajectory to move proximate to the object without causing a collision.
-Similarly, the right of the figure illustrates a speed modification task.
-When commanded to accelerate while near a table, the point-based method only increases the speed in the immediate vicinity of the table's centroid.
-Our geometry-based approach, however, correctly applies the speed change throughout the entire region of influence defined by the table's geometry.
-These results underscore the critical importance of incorporating geometric information for accurate and safe trajectory modification.
+Fig.~\ref{geo} compares our method (red) against a point-based method (blue).
+For fairness, both were driven by the same LLM-generated instructions.
+In the left, “move closer to the object” leads the point-based method to naively generate a trajectory that penetrates the object.
+In stark contrast, our geometry-aware method computes the nearest surface points efficiently via the primitives, and keeps the trajectory at a safe distance.
+Similarly, in Fig.~\ref{geo}(right), SoTA methods only adjust velocity near the table’s center, while our approach correctly applies the speed change throughout the entire region of influence defined by the table's geometry.
+These results underscore the critical role of the geometric information for accurate, safe, and human-aligned trajectory modification.

-\textbf{compare with multi-agent} To validate the effectiveness of our proposed multi-agent system, we conducted challenging trajectory modification tasks.
-The constraints generated by the LLM are used to formulate corresponding checks.
-These include i) distance check, which evaluates the average distance of the five trajectory points closest to the object before and after the modification; ii) Cartesian check, which verifies the trajectory's displacement along a specified direction; and iii) speed check, which examines the velocity changes for the five closest points.
-An agent is considered successful if it satisfies all its assigned constraint checks.
-We deployed four agents simultaneously, and the multi-agent system is deemed successful if at least one agent succeeds.
-The experiment consisted of one initial generation round under default conditions, followed by three rounds of self-correction with feedback, during which we recorded the success rate of each agent per round.